tomerash-22/HebrewKWS/README.md

 Training the model: the training loop is in main_DL_audioproj.py. note that if you want to do training with auxiliary data fill training_type='AUX' , and  aux_val_loader,aux_train_loader should be inserted also.

 Testing the model:
-use test_audioproj.py with the prefeneced method.
+use test_audioproj.py with the prefeneced method, you could generate your own data or load the .pkl file in the results folder